MoralisWeb3/docs/docs/02-streams-api/evm/records-and-pricing.md

 Where your total consumed records for the current billing period would be `"totalLogsProcessed": 4257` + `"totalTxsProcessed": 0` + `"totalTxsInternalProcessed": 0`.
 In this case total consumption is 4257.

-### Check one streams total consumed records for a period
+### Check total records consumed for a specific stream

 By using /stats/{streamId} (see API [reference](/streams-api/evm/reference/get-stats-by-streamid)) you will get a summary of `totalLogsProcessed`, `totalTxsProcessed`, and `totalTxsInternalProcessed` for that specific stream.